jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

 freedesktop.org have developed a menu standard which is adhered to
 by the big Desktop Environments.
 In this tutorial we will refer to
-this type of menu as XDG.
+this type of menu as XDG. jgmenu can run three types of XDG(ish)

-There are at least two ways to run XDG(ish) menus:

-  - `jgmenu_run pmenu`
-  - `jgmenu_run xdg`
+menus: pmenu, xdg and lx.
+Set `csv_cmd` in jgmenurc to run these.

-To understand the subtleties between these, you need a basic
+To understand the subtleties between them, you need a basic
 appreciataion of the XDG menu-spec and desktop-entry-spec.
 See:
 http://standards.freedesktop.org/ for further information.